Last revised August 2024

 Review Process for Appointments Requiring Provost Approval

 Normally the Provost’s review will be completed within 1-3 working days from the date that papers are received.
-Note that prior BoT approval is required for interim and acting dean appointments.
+Note that prior Board of Trustees approval is required for interim and acting dean appointments.
 (See “Appointments Requiring Direct Approval by the Board of Trustees” in Attachments.)

 A formal offer of interim appointment should not be issued until the Provost’s approval has been obtained; however, the required prior consultation can often be carried out by telephone or electronic mail.
 Papers supporting the appointment must still be submitted for formal approval.